-- 5 additional posts for REMIT would be covered by revenues from fees, thus addressing the resource gap of the Agency as far as this gap concerns REMIT implementation efforts and alleviates the "pressure" on the EU subsidy.
-These posts will: a) manage the fee model; b) support the registration of new reporting parties as Registered Reporting Mechanism (RRM), c) supervise and provide support services for already registered reporting parties; d) enable a higher market surveillance coverage by ACER and e) mitigate the risk of an inconsistent application of market abuse provisions. - 3 additional new posts requested are a response to the new realities and the rapid changes - digitalisation, new business models and new market actors - driven setting, as well as, the changing political context.
+5 additional posts for REMIT would be covered by revenues from fees, thus addressing the resource gap of the Agency as far as this gap concerns REMIT implementation efforts and alleviates the "pressure" on the EU subsidy.
+These posts will: a) manage the fee model; b) support the registration of new reporting parties as Registered Reporting Mechanism (RRM), c) supervise and provide support services for already registered reporting parties;

+d) enable a higher market surveillance coverage by ACER and e) mitigate the risk of an inconsistent application of market abuse provisions.

+- 3 additional new posts requested are a response to the new realities and the rapid changes - digitalisation, new business models and new market actors - driven setting, as well as, the changing political context.
 These three additional requests would target: (1) firstly, the pressing need for a significant change of the approach to communications and stakeholders' engagement, effectively approaching and involving the stakeholders and experts in its operational activities and addressing the expectations of the industry and the market.
-This comes also in line with the Preliminary observations and Recommendations of the Performance Audit on EU Agencies, conducted by the European Court of Auditors, that the Commission and the agencies should strengthen the role of the agencies as common support centres to develop further cooperation with the European, national and international partners; (2) secondly, REMIT requirements for ACER and NRAs to take an active role in cooperating with the Commission services, the European Securities and Markets Authority (ESMA) and supervisory authorities from third countries impacting the wholesale energy market in order to promote the harmonisation of the regulatory market integrity and transparency framework within the Union and beyond.; and (3) thirdly the prescription of the Network Code Tariffs for an Agency report on each Reference Price Methodology (RPM), with a 4 month deadline (from the consultation publication) and FUNC platform, where stakeholders can raise issues with regard to Network Code implementation.

-6 posts as "conversions" of interim positions to statutory staff posts.
+This comes also in line with the Preliminary observations and Recommendations of the Performance Audit on EU Agencies, conducted by the European Court of Auditors, that the Commission and the agencies should strengthen the role of the agencies as common support centres to develop further cooperation with the European, national and international partners; (2) secondly, REMIT requirements for ACER and NRAs to take an active role in cooperating with the Commission services, the European Securities and Markets Authority (ESMA) and supervisory authorities from third countries impacting the wholesale energy market in order to promote the harmonisation of the regulatory market integrity and transparency framework within the Union and beyond.; and (3) thirdly the prescription of the Network Code Tariffs for an Agency report on each Reference Price Methodology (RPM), with a 4 month deadline (from the consultation publication) and FUNC platform, where stakeholders can raise issues with regard to Network Code implementation. - 6 posts as "conversions" of interim positions to statutory staff posts.
 This request aims to address the need of reducing the number of interim staff working on a long-term basis for the Agency.
 In line with the Preliminary observations of the Performance Audit on EU Agencies, conducted by the European Court of Auditors and given the complex legal framework for the use of interim staff there is a litigation risks and a risk of reputational damage, related to the use of interim staff.
-At the same time the new proposed posts would provide the proper level of operational support and efficiency needed to fulfil the mandate of the Agency.
+At the same time the new proposed posts would provide the proper level of operational support and efficiency needed to fulfil the mandate of the Agency. - Within the procedure for the 2021 budget, no additional resources besides the three Contract Staff positions envisaged in the REMIT fees' decision (see below) - have been allocated to the agency.
+In this context, the Agency will continue to re-evaluate its priorities and its internal capacity, to the extent necessary to perform the tasks allocated to its mandate in an efficient manner.